MKGitHub/JSONX/README.md

 ------
 JSONX is used in production in the following apps/games (known to me), these apps are together used by many millions of users every day.
 Please let me know if you use JSONX.

-* McDonald's Sweden
-* McDonald's Switzerland
+* McDonald's: Sweden, Switzerland and more

 Notes